Frequently Asked Questions

 Is there an orientation?

-Yes, orientation will be held on Monday, July 8, 2013 beginning at 9:30am.
+Generally, an orientation will be held on the first day of the program beginning at 9:30am.
 Orientation is mandatory.
 Breakfast will be served at 9:00am.

 Do WCL students need to fill out an application to enroll in the program?